Service Dog Laws in Mississippi – A Deep Dive

 Where Are Service Animals Allowed?

 Public businesses and other “covered entities” need to modify their policies and practices in order to allow the use of service animals by people with disabilities.

 This will be true unless a place of business or another entity can demonstrate that it would result in a fundamental alteration to their program and/or services.

 A “fundamental alteration” is a change that is significant; so significant that it alters the essential nature of the business.
 In other words, the goods, services, facilities, privileges, advantages, and/or accommodations offered.

 Service animals can go generally wherever the public may go.
-A few exceptions include sterile environments in hospitals (operating room, for example) and religious organizations.
+A few exceptions include sterile environments in hospitals (operating rooms, for example) and religious organizations.

 - Recreational facilities

 - Most other places the public can access